Access 31: Programming

 Access 31 had broadcast a number of popular local programs including Wake Up!
-WA, a breakfast show broadcast live daily; WAFL On, which focused on the West Australian Football League; Charlie's Kitchen, a cooking show; flicktease, a film review show; Sweet and Sour, a discussion panel program; and The Couch, a chat/variety show that also featured live performances from up and coming local musicians.
+WA, a breakfast show broadcast live daily; The Locker Room, a 3-hour discussion panel program discussing everything happening in local sports that was broadcast live every week;WAFL On, which focused on the West Australian Football League; Charlie's Kitchen, a cooking show; flicktease, a film review show; Sweet and Sour, a discussion panel program; and The Couch, a chat/variety show that also featured live performances from up and coming local musicians.
 The station also carried a number of programs originally produced at other Channel 31 stations in other states.
 Access 31 also had broadcast old movies, classic television shows and programming and current news bulletins sourced from Deutsche Welle, Voice of America and BBC World News.

 In July and August 2001, Access 31 broadcast the 2001 Ashes series in England free-to-air in Perth after the Seven Network opted not the broadcast the series for Perth audiences due to time differences.
 Then-Premier of Western Australia Geoff Gallop, who had pressured Seven to release the rights to Access 31, made appearances during the broadcast as a guest analyst.

 After its closure, a small number of Access 31's locally produced shows secured broadcast slots on Foxtel's Aurora Community Channel.
 A number of shows previously broadcast by Access 31 also appeared on successor channel West TV.